Dhritionly/Financial_Sentiment_Analysis/README.md

 -   Integrate with real-time news APIs for live sentiment analysis.

 -   Combine sentiment features with other technical indicators for enhanced prediction models.

--   Implement a time-series forecasting component to predict actual stock price movements based on sentiment.

 -   Develop a user interface or dashboard for visualizing sentiment trends and predictions.